-- Encouraging good hand hygiene amongst our colleagues in line with Government advice.
+- Encouraging good hand hygiene amongst our colleagues.

-If you have a ticket that is for a specific train operator this may be used on any service provided by any operator between the same start and end station, group or Zone.
+If you have a ticket that is for a specific train operator and the train is cancelled, this may be used on any service provided by any operator between the same start and end station, group or Zone on the same date.